Sub Editor: We have two versions ready to go. If he wins, “Australian wonder horse beats the world.”

 - After Phar Lap’s death, his stuffed hide was donated to the Melbourne Museum (where it is one of the main attractions), his skeleton to the Museum of New Zealand and his heart to the National Museum of Australia in Canberra.
 His heart was remarkable for its size, weighing 6.2 kg, compared with an average horse’s heart weight of 3.2 kg.

 The clip from the movie I included below is when Phar Lap makes his late entrance for the Melbourne Cup.
-Below that is the 1930 Cup win sequence.
+Below that is the 1930 Cup win sequence in the movie and the actual real footage.